 Next, you must tell the linker what library files to use.
 We want to change the settings for both Debug and Release versions, so in the project Properties dialog, under the Configuration field, select "All Configurations".

 Under the Link Tab, select Input options.
 In the Object/library modules box, add the library for your schema, such as ap203lib.lib for the AP203 library classes.
 The correct library name is listed on the documentation page for each schema.
 Next, add the ROSE library rose.lib.
 If your program includes Part 28 XML support you must also add p28e2.lib to the list of libraries.
+Finally, add the advapi32.lib system library, which is needed for registry functions.

 Finally, you must tell the linker where to find the library files.
 The ST-Developer Windows installation contains programming libraries built for use with Visual C++ 6.0 (VC6) using the /MD or /MT flags, as well as versions that are link compatible with other compilers.
 These are kept in different subdirectories under the ST-Developer "lib" directory.
 The library directory available for Visual C++ 6.0 is as follows: